Writing-for-me/test/otherthing.md

 she is clear that any attempt attribute it to the bourgeoisie (a term symptomatically absent from her writing) is just demagoguery.

+At the degree of abstraction necessary to sustain Fan's comparison, the question of the nature of 'the enemy' in the thought of Mao and Trump cannot be posed.
+Any concrete comparison of the category of 'the enemy' in Mao and Trump's respective discourses would show the essential differences between the two and thus collapse the basis for comparison.
+But abstraction equivalence is only one pillar of Fan's (go on to axiom that there are no enemies)

 Fan assumes that politicians harness people’s frustration with conditions such as poverty for their own personal ends.
 These frustrations are instrumentalized on the part of politicians,